florinpop17/work-journal/Projects/011 - Blogrid/README.md

 ## How to run it
 1. download the `frontend` folder, which is a React project
+2. run `yarn` to install all the dependencies
-2. run `yarn start` and the project will open in your browser
+3. run `yarn start` and the project will open in your browser

 ## Done
 - [x] Add Single Page